-Psychometric properties of the Indonesian Version of Self-Critical Rumination Scale
+Psychometric Properties of the Indonesian Version of Self-Critical Rumination Scale

 Eirene Kezia Simarmata, Angelica Augustine Marito, Lusi Nur Ardhiani